root-project/root/tree/ntuple/v7/doc/specifications.md

 The field version and type version are used for schema evolution.

 If the flag 0x01 (_repetitive field_) is set, the field represents a fixed sized array.
 In this case, an additional 64bit integer specifies the size of the array.
+And one more (leaf) field description is expected to be found.

 The block of integers is followed by a list of strings: